-As its title suggests, this book explains the essence of Japanese life and culture with 100 words.
+As its title suggests, this book captures the essence of Japanese life and culture in 100 words.
 From well-known concepts like zen, kawaii and anime to their lesser-known counterparts waiting to be discovered by the West, Japan in 100 Words covers it all.

 Chochin—decorative lanterns seen everywhere from shrines and temples to izakaya

 Fugu—the very carefully prepared delicacy of poisonous blowfish

 The beautiful full-color illustrations bring these ideas, places and objects to life—making it the perfect addition to any Japanophiles library or a fun and useful introductory guide for a first-time visitor to Japan.

 About the Author: Ornella Civardi has translated and edited the works of celebrated Japanese writers and poets, such as Yukio Mishima, Yasunari Kawabata, Junzaburo Nishiwaki and Y?ko Ogawa.
 She has a degree in Oriental Languages and Literature from the Ca' Foscari University of Venice, with her thesis focused on Japanese literature.
 In 2005 she won a prestigious award, the Alcantara Prize, for her translation of Kawabata's Racconti in un palmo di mano (Palm-of-the-Hand Stories).